Getting the Teens in the Driver Seat® program started at your high school is simple and we are here to help you every step of the way.

 - Hold regular meetings with your sponsor and team to keep ideas and outreach going.

-- Stay on the lookout for monthly newsletters that are full of activity ideas, resources, and current events.
-The email will go to your teacher/sponsor.
-If team members would also like to receive the newsletter, let your Regional Representative know.
+- Stay on the lookout for weekly emails and monthly newsletters that are full of activity ideas, resources, and current events.
+These will go to your teacher/sponsor.
+If team members would also like to receive the information, let your Regional Representative know.

 - Want to be more involved?
 Check out our National Teen Advisory Board, where students drive the future of TDS.